 Marriages Number One and Two

 On Nov 8, 1916, Wallis married Earl Winfield Spencer Jr., a naval pilot.
 It seems that Wallis may have thought that her husband had more money than he actually did.
-In reality, he was a naval aviator and her life was one of a military spouse and she followed her husband wherever he was based, first San Diego and then China.
+In reality, he was a naval aviator, and her life was one of a military spouse.
+She followed her husband wherever he was based, first in San Diego and then in China.
 Reports are that the couple separated several times due to his drinking and abusive behavior.
 The marriage didn't last long and they divorced in 1927.

 Wallis married a second time just one year later in London, England on July 21, 1928.
 Husband number two was an American who had become a naturalized British citizen.
 Ernest Simpson was a wealthy businessman who was a partner in a very successful shipping business.
 Due to her new husband's wealth and position, Wallis was accepted into the wealthy British society that she loved.
 Together or separately they attended society functions such as dinner parties, and social gatherings.

 Within a few short years, she became close friends with Lady Furness who was the Prince of Wales Edward VII's current mistress.
 It was through either Lady Thelma Furness or a close friend of hers that Wallis was introduced to the Prince of Wales Edward I. It was during this time that Wallis was presented at court in 1935.

 Edward was the oldest child of King George V and Princess Mary of Tech.
 He was born on June 23, 1894.
 He held the name Edward Albert Christian George Andrew Patrick David.
 What a lot of names for a young child to learn to spell and remember.
 Edward also held the titles Prince of Wales and Duke of Windsor.